Teradata/developer-resources/docs/install-ai-unlimited/production/index.md

 # Production installation

 Are you ready to scale?
-Use the production installation to be ready for enterprise use.
+Use the production installation to be ready for enterprise use. ***MEM: Roadshow slide says "individuals and small teams."
+So how about "Is your team ready for AI Unlimited?
+Use the production installation."***

 This puts AI Unlimited on your cloud service provider (CSP) on a server instance without JupyterLab, which simplifies security and sizing.
 For the JupyterLab location, you have these options: